 What is a Family Trust?

-Family trust is a type of discretionary trust set up to hold a family’s assets or to conduct a family business.
+A family trust is a type of discretionary trust.
+This structure is set up to hold a family’s assets or to conduct a family business.
 Through the trust, a person (called the trustee) is under an obligation to hold property or assets for the benefit of another person or persons (the beneficiaries).

 In a Family Trust, the trustee has the power to determine which beneficiaries receive the property or assets from the trust and how much each is to receive.
 The discretionary power of the trustee is limited to a nominated class of beneficiaries that are outlined in the trust.